How Personal Loans Can Affect Mortgages

 Pros and Cons of Using a Personal Loan as a Down Payment

 There may be less stress about saving up for a big down payment.
-Not worrying about where your down payment funds will come from can make the home buying process a bit easier.
+Not worrying about where your down payment funds will come from may simplify the home-buying process.
 You won’t have to tap into your savings account or your retirement fund to get the money for a down payment.
+You can compare personal loans to find the best rates and terms you can qualify for.

 Some lenders may not allow borrowers to use personal loans for a mortgage down payment.
 And those who do may still turn down your application if they see it as a sign that you aren’t ready to make such a big purchase.
-Your mortgage options may be limited to lenders who are OK with your borrowing the down payment.
+Your mortgage options may be limited to lenders who allow you to borrow the down payment.
 You’ll have two payments — personal loan and mortgage — to worry about after you close on your new home.

 Other Mortgage Options